 Bretton Woods and Free Floating Currencies

-By the end of World War II Gold Standard was no longer feasible.
+By the end of World War II the Gold Standard was no longer feasible.
 The Bretton Woods Agreement was introduced in July 1944.
 The idea behind the system was simple: national currencies would now be pegged to the USD, not gold.
+Unlike Europe, devastated by war, the United States enjoyed an economic upheaval caused by the industrial effort.
 It helped the global economy to rebuild faster and in the process turned the United States into an economic superpower.
 All major economies have now been pegged to the dollar, which, in turn, was pegged to gold.
 Reliance on the United States as the only source of economic stability was a double-edged sword.
 Some countries soon realized that they have given up too much sovereignty in an attempt to normalize their economies.

 In 1971, Richard Nixon, then US President, got rid of the Gold Standard for the US dollar, marking the beginning of a free floating currency market.
-Thanks to this decision exchange rates of national currencies constantly fluctuate and we, traders, have an opportunity to speculate on the exchange rate differences.
+Thanks to this decision exchange rates of national currencies constantly fluctuate and traders have an opportunity to speculate on the exchange rate differences.

 Thanks to the introduction of the Internet in trading we now have an opportunity to buy and sell currencies online.
 Technology has led to massive growth in the volume of FX market transactions.
 Not only transactions are carried out faster than ever before but a greater number of participants are able to join the market.
 In the past two decades innovations in web-related connectivity and technologies have made it possible for numerous independent brokers to develop Internet-based trading platforms.
 These brokers act as market-makers and provide two-way quotes for each currency pair that they are trading.
 Traders, in their turn can enjoy fast and reliable transactions that do not require anything except for a PC and an Internet connection.